18.9 Disorders of the Female Reproductive System

 Immune Function of the GI Tract

-The GI tract plays an important role in protecting the body from .
+The GI tract plays an important role in protecting the body from pathogens.
 The surface area of the GI tract is estimated to be about 32 square metres (105 square feet), or about half the area of a badminton court.
 This is more than three times the area of the exposed skin of the body, and it provides a lot of area for pathogens to invade the tissues of the body.
 The innermost mucosal layer of the walls of the GI tract provides a barrier to pathogens so they are less likely to enter the blood or lymph circulations.
-The produced by the mucosal layer, for example, contains that mark many pathogenic microorganisms for destruction. s in some of the secretions of the GI tract also destroy pathogens.
-In addition, stomach acids have a very low that is fatal for many microorganisms that enter the stomach.
+The mucus produced by the mucosal layer, for example, contains antibodies that mark many pathogenic microorganisms for destruction.
+Enzymes in some of the secretions of the GI tract also destroy pathogens.
+In addition, stomach acids have a very low pH that is fatal for many microorganisms that enter the stomach.

 Divisions of the GI Tract